 Wear medical alert jewelry or carry a card that says you have TEN.
-Ask your PHP where to get these items.
+Ask your healthcare provider where to get these items.

-Your PHP may refer you to a dermatologist, ophthalmologist, or plastic surgeon.
+Your healthcare provider may refer you to a dermatologist, ophthalmologist, or plastic surgeon.
 Write down your questions so you remember to ask them during your visits.